Balkan Discovery Trip. Day 2: Bihac, Bosnia & Herzegovina

 The park entrance

-Mogila statue, a symbol of Croatian kingdom
+The Mogila statue, a symbol of the Croatian kingdom

-Lepaking at the Third Lake
+Leaping at the Third Lake

 A big stage in the middle of the park

-Fresh air with beautiful river stream
+Fresh air and a beautiful river stream

-Nu'man enjoying the view
+Nu'man is enjoying the view.

 Rupa macam ikan jaket